 The Reno Rodeo Foundation is the charitable arm of the Reno Rodeo.
 The foundation is committed to enhancing and enriching the Northern Nevada community by giving aid to children and building community partnerships.
 In support of their goal, the foundation organizes the annual Reno Rodeo Denim Drive to provide clothing for abused, neglected and abandoned infants, children and teens in the 14 Northern Nevada counties.

 Check out more information about this year’s Reno Rodeo including dates and upcoming events.

 The famous annual Reno Rodeo Cattle Drive takes a page out of the history books by driving 300 head of Corriente rodeo steers 100 miles from Doyle, California to the Reno-Sparks Livestock Events Center in Reno.
 This event is considered the kick-off to the Reno Rodeo and is a popular spectacle as the drive reaches Reno and makes its way to the Reno Rodeo grounds.
-Over the five days of the Reno Rodeo Cattle Drive, participants spend hours on the trail, then hang their hat in cowboy teepees at the end of the day.
+Over the five days of the Reno Rodeo Cattle Drive, participants spend hours on the trail, then hang their hats in cowboy teepees at the end of the day.

+Ready to experience fast-paced, adrenaline-pumping events like team roping, barrel racing and bull riding?
 No excuses, saddle up and mosey on down to Reno in June!

 Save your favorite pages and visit them here!